 Aerobic exercise is emphasized.
 Basketball, volleyball, and badminton are practiced to improve the body's strength, suppleness, and balance.
 Weight-training activities are suggested to enable students to reach a new fitness level.
 Each student does a personal health history, and vital signs check-up.
 Contemporary issues in health are discussed.

 HLF 135: Beginning Tennis (1 credit)

-Fundamental skills, rules, and "tennis talk" are emphasized.
+30 lecture/activity hours Lab fee Fundamental skills, rules, and "tennis talk" are emphasized.

 HLF 138: Bowling (1 credit)